 Double-braced arms allow the mic stand to perform in multiple environments.

 This studio microphone boom arm is much stronger than the other best microphone boom arms.
 It has an aluminum alloy structure that makes it more durable and sturdy than the others.
 However, you can’t attach your XLR cable to this frame.
 The cable will fall out.

 This stand includes a 5/8-inch standard screw metal adapter that makes it compatible with Blue Yeti mic products.
 The 315-degree range of the screw adapter is impressive.

-The suspension boom scissor arm can be rotatable to 360 degrees, and the arms can also be bent to 180 degrees.
+The suspension boom scissor arm can be rotatable to 360 degrees, and the microphone boom arms can also be bent to 180 degrees.

 It will therefore meet your expectations or requirements.
-Samson models have different boom arms sizes and lengths.
-This is great for larger home studio setups.
+Samson models have 28” of maximum reach giving users max microphone placement versatility this is great for larger home studio setups.

 It can hold as much as the best microphone boom arms.
 Its maximum load weighs in at 5 lbs.